pmprosociety/authcompanion/README.md

 ---

-First, try out the [Web Forms](#web-forms-for-authentication) for user authentication - starting with registering an account: http://localhost:3002/client/v1/register
+### 1. Create a user
+AuthC comes with a number of pre-built [Web Forms](#web-forms-for-authentication) to help you quickly integrate user auth into your web application.

+Start first with registering an account using this web form: http://localhost:3002/client/v1/register

-⚠️ Note: You'll be redirected back this repository after successfully registering, that's OK!
+⚠️ **Note:** You'll be redirected back this repository after successfully registering, that's OK!
 We can change this later to point to your application.

+### 2. Login as a user

-Next, log in with the account you just created: http://localhost:3002/client/v1/login
+Next, log in with the account you just created using your email and password at this web form: http://localhost:3002/client/v1/login

-Lastly, experience [registering](#authregister) another user, this time without the web forms.
-Check out the [Authentication API](#authentication-api) instead.

-See all the documentation below for clear examples 🚀.
+Lastly, check out the [Authentication API](#authentication-api) for how your application can manage users and see the documentation below for clear examples 🚀.

 ---

 ## Features

+- [x] **Web Forms:** Use pre-built web forms for your application users to: log in with their credentials, register an account, update their profile, and issue forgotten passwords.

-- [x] **Login and Registration:** Create an account and sign in with an email and password via the RESTful Authentication API.
+- [x] **Authentication API:** Control and mange user accounts and thier sessions via the RESTful Authentication API.

 - [x] **Profile and Credentials Management:** Update the password and profile information of your users - account information is stored in a Postgres database.

-- [x] **Account Recovery:** Restore a user's access to their account using the **Forgot Password** flow.
-This flow sends a special link via email for recovering an account quickly.
+- [x] **Account Recovery:** Restore a user's access to their account using the **Forgot Password** flow which sends a special link via email for helping users quickly recovery their account.

 - [x] **Hooks:** Receive notifications via a webhook after a user has: logged in, registered, or updated their account.
 Hooks are used to trigger your integrations each time a user performs an authentication action, like logging in.

 - [x] **Token Lifecycle & Logout:** Keep a user's access token fresh while they are using your application.
 Then, when a user is done in your app, securely log them out.
-- [x] **Web Forms:** Use pre-built web forms for your application users to: log in with their credentials, register an account, update their profile, and issue forgotten passwords.

-**Note:** the default configuration strives to be reasonable and sane for gettings started with user authentication easily - extra hardening of the server should be completed when moving to production environments.
+The default AuthC server configuration strives to be reasonable and sane for gettings started with user authentication easily.

 ## Web Forms for Authentication